 Somaliland, Utah

 In 2007, young refugee students started to arrive in my classroom at West High School in Salt Lake City.
-They asked me to photography them and soon, requests to photograph family birthday parties and weddings.
-A long-term project began that introduced me these new residents who grew up in refugee camps half a world away.
+They asked me to photograph them and soon after, I received requests to photograph family birthday parties and weddings.
+A long-term project began that introduced me to these new residents who grew up in refugee camps half a world away.

 In 2007, young refugee students started to arrive in my classroom at West High School in Salt Lake City.
-They asked me to photography them and soon, requests to photograph family birthday parties and weddings.
-Along-term project began that introduced me these new residents who grew up in refugee camps half a world away.
+They asked me to photograph them and soon after, I received requests to photograph family birthday parties and weddings.
+A long-term project began that introduced me to these new residents who grew up in refugee camps half a world away.

-I like to believe these images capture their lives where kids played and the color fabrics covering the walls changed with the seasons.
 I found good fortune in my two careers.
-Teaching photographyfor 22 years fulfilled a desire to expose youth to the narrative power of the still image.
-In the 1980s and 90's, I wasa newspaper photojournalist who concentrated on documentary projects and photo essays.
-There I learned how the camera can become a doorway into a story about a life, or a community.
+Teaching photography for 22 years fulfilled a desire to expose youth to the narrative power of the still image.
+In the 1980s and 90s, I was a newspaper photojournalist who concentrated on documentary projects and photo essays.
+There I learned how thecamera can become a doorway into a story about life, or a community.

 My style is straightforward.
 My photographs are honest images, capturing a chance moment in the dance of life, or revealing character in a portrait.
-It is my desire that these images might provoke joy, sympathy, and spiritual understanding about the human experience we all walk daily.
+I desire that these images might teach the viewer about the lives of refugees who arrived from camps and landed in big cities all over the USA.
+May the images provoke joy, sympathy, and understanding and enhance our common awareness of being human.

 Thank you for your time.